impressto/arcana/public/templates/memory-document-template.md

 # [Project Name] - Memory Document

+> **🤖 AI Coding Agent Notice:** This is a LIVING DOCUMENT that should be actively maintained during development.
+Please add new decisions to the Decision Log, capture lessons learned from implementation challenges, update project information when status changes, and document new concepts in the Glossary.
+This ensures institutional knowledge is preserved and accessible for future development cycles.

 *Living documentation of project decisions, lessons learned, and organizational knowledge*
 *Last Updated: [Date]*
 *References: [Link to project specification or related docs]*